riziles/PanelForm/README.md

 # PanelForm

-Just a quick tool to generate a HTML form from a YAML doc using Holoviz Panel https://github.com/holoviz/panel.
+Just a quick tool to generate a Netlify form from a YAML doc using Holoviz Panel https://github.com/holoviz/panel.

 ## Input